microsoft/microcode/docs/language.md

 order they appear on the current page.
 For each rule, this means evaluating if the conditions on the event in the `When` section hold and, if so, starting the rule's `Do` section.

+### Rule termination

 Most of the commands in the `Do` section complete quickly, such as assigning a value to a variable;
 others, like the display of a sequence of images take time proportional to sequence's length;
 furthermore, an animation or sound sequence can be repeated multiple times (or without bound) using a repeat tile.
+In the case of an animation, a currently running rule that is using the micro:bit screen will be terminated if a new rule that also uses the micro:bit screen is started.

 ## WHEN section {#when}